The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

 \subsubsection{\textbf{SID Branch}}

 To acquire the semantic code embeddings for each item, we first derive semantic embeddings from the item’s textual attributes by leveraging Large Language Models (LLM)~\cite{surveyllmesr}.
-Specifically, we convert item attributes into textual instructions and obtain the representations of all items, denoted as $\boldsymbol{E}_{LLM} \in \mathbb{R}^{|\mathcal{V}| \times d_{llm}}$, using open-resource LLM~\cite{llama,qwen} or the public API, such as text-embedding-ada-002\footnote{\url{https://platform.openai.com/docs/guides/embeddings}}.
-Subsequently, the RQ-VAE framework is trained to derive the semantic codes $C_i$ together with their corresponding codebook embedding matrices $\boldsymbol{E}_C$ as mentioned in Section~\ref{sec:semantic IDs}.
-The semantic code embeddings for item $i$ are then retrieved from the $l$ codebook embedding matrices through look-up operations, denoted as $[\boldsymbol{e}_{C_i}^1,\dots,\boldsymbol{e}_{C_i}^l]$.
-After that, we introduce the multi-granularity fusion network in our SID branch to generate more fine-grained SID representations.
-In this module, we first group the code embeddings of all items strictly by their code levels.
-The embedding sequence for each code level can be formulated as a separate granularity: $\mathcal{E}_{g}^l = [\boldsymbol{e}_{C_1}^{l},\boldsymbol{e}_{C_2}^{l}\cdots,\boldsymbol{e}_{C_N}^{l}]$, where $l$ denotes a specific code level in semantic codes.
-Since the user intent is dynamically shifting, a fixed integration strategy is suboptimal.
+Specifically, we convert item attributes into textual instructions and obtain the representations of all items, denoted as $\boldsymbol{E}_{LLM} \in \mathbb{R}^{|\mathcal{V}| \times d_{llm}}$, using open-resource LLM~\cite{llama,qwen} or a public API such as text-embedding-ada-002\footnote{\url{https://platform.openai.com/docs/guides/embeddings}}.
+Subsequently, the RQ-VAE framework is trained to derive the semantic codes $C_i$ together with their corresponding codebook embedding matrices $\boldsymbol{E}_C$, as described in Section~\ref{sec:semantic IDs}.
+The semantic code embeddings for item $i$ are then retrieved from the $L$ codebook embedding matrices through look-up operations, forming the sequence $[\boldsymbol{e}_{C_i}^1,\dots,\boldsymbol{e}_{C_i}^L]$.

+Following this, we introduce the multi-granularity fusion network in our SID branch to generate fine-grained SID representations.
+In this module, we first organize the code embeddings of the user's interaction sequence by their code levels.
+The embedding sequence for a specific code level $l$ is defined as $\mathcal{E}_{g}^l = [\boldsymbol{e}_{C_1}^{l},\boldsymbol{e}_{C_2}^{l},\dots,\boldsymbol{e}_{C_N}^{l}]$, where $N$ represents the sequence length.

+Since user intent shifts dynamically, a fixed integration strategy is suboptimal.
 Therefore, we design an adaptive mechanism that leverages the user's interaction context to assign importance weights to different code-level granularities.
-Formally, we use the embedding of the user's last interacted item, denoted as $\boldsymbol{e}^{hid}_N \in \mathbb{R}^d$, from the HID embedding sequence to serve as the query anchor for the current intent.
-To ensure training stability and incorporate the prior knowledge that coarse-grained semantics are generally more robust, we introduce a learnable residual bias vector $\boldsymbol{b}_{prior} \in \mathbb{R}^L$, where $L$ is the number of code levels.
-The unnormalized importance scores $\boldsymbol{s} \in \mathbb{R}^L$ can then be computed via a Multi-Layer Perceptron (MLP) structure as follows:
+Formally, we use the embedding of the user's last interacted item from the HID embedding sequence, denoted as $\boldsymbol{e}^{hid}_N \in \mathbb{R}^d$, to serve as the query anchor for the current intent.
+To ensure training stability and incorporate the prior knowledge that coarse-grained semantics are generally more robust, we introduce a learnable residual bias vector $\boldsymbol{b}_{prior} \in \mathbb{R}^L$.
+The unnormalized importance scores $\boldsymbol{s} \in \mathbb{R}^L$ are computed via a Multi-Layer Perceptron (MLP) as follows: